rukundob451/rukundob451/README.md

 Here is what am upto:

 - 🔭 I’m currently working on ...Flutter Application Development using the dart programming language
-- 🌱 I’m currently learning ...flutter and using the dart programming language to develop mobile applications.
+- 🌱 I’m currently learning ...flutter and dart programming language to develop vast mobile applications.
 - 👯 I’m looking to collaborate on ...Flutter projects
-- 🤔 I’m looking for help with ...backend with flutter and php with laravel inclusive
+- 🤔 I’m looking for help with ...backend with flutter and php with laravel framework
 - 📫 How to reach me: ...rukundob32@gmail.com
 - ⚡ Fun fact: ...Really like getting to learn new things in technology and putting them to it to use and a php enthusiast. learning and striving to make a difference